MASLAB/kitware/readme.md

 ## Running

-Run `. install/local_setup.bash` to setup your environment to use the built packages
+Run `. install/setup.bash` to setup your environment to use the built packages

 ### Using rosrun
-* Launch the kitbot node: `ros2 run kitware kitbot.py`
+* Launch the kitbot node: `ros2 run kitware kitbot`
-* Launch the keyboard driver node: `ros2 run kitware kbd_driver.py`
+* Launch the keyboard driver node: `ros2 run kitware kbd_driver`

 ### Using roslaunch
 * `ros2 launch kitware kitware_launch.py`